-I spent four years working in a specialist domestic abuse service with both men and women who had experiened trauma as a result of physical, emotional and sexual abuse.
+I spent four years working in a specialist domestic abuse service with both men and women who had experienced trauma as a result of physical, emotional and sexual abuse.
 I worked with both current and historic abuse including issues of historic childhood abuse.
-Survivors of abuse often suffer with depression, anxiety, low self-esteem and mental health problems.
-The focus of counselling differed for each client but commonly involved working through complex emotions and traumatic experiences.

-Over the last 18 months I have been working in the NHS with adults who have been diagnosed with autism and other neurodevelopmental conditions.
-This work has included in-depth exploration of self identity, social isolation, individual difference, learning disabilities, anxiety, emotional regulation and management of stress.
+I spent 18 months working in the NHS with adults who have been diagnosed with autism and other neurodevelopmental conditions.
+This work has included an in-depth exploration of self identity, social isolation, individual difference, learning disabilities, anxiety, emotional regulation and management of stress.

-I am a registered member of the BACP and abide by their code of ethics which includes regular use of supervision and ongoing training for my personal and professional development.
+I am an accredited member of the British Association of Counselling and Psychotherapy (BACP) and abide by their code of ethics which includes regular use of supervision and ongoing training for my personal and professional development.
 In the last year I have participated in several workshops/short courses including:

 • Working with Suicidal Clients

 • Conference: NAS Autism and Adulthood